Gear Guiders

 Ecosystem support

 Schlage Encode Plus supports Alexa, Google Home, and Apple Home Key — which allows you to tap your iPhone or Apple Watch directly on the lock to unlock with no app required.
-This is the only consumer smart lock with Home Key support, and it's a significant feature for Apple households.
+It was the first consumer smart lock with Home Key support, and Yale Assure Lock 2 and Level Lock+ have since added it as well.
+Home Key is a significant feature for Apple households.

 Schlage Encode (non-Plus) supports Alexa and Google Home but not Apple Home Key.

-Edge: August for ecosystem breadth.
-Schlage Encode Plus for Apple Home Key.
+Edge: Schlage Encode Plus for Apple ecosystem (Home Key).
+August for Google Home integration depth.

 Battery life